-Strawberries and rhubarb with accents of orange, crystallized ginger, and a masa corn flour topping.
-Bright, earthy, tangy, and sweet.
-These flavors are so happy together!
-This combination takes the traditional strawberry rhubarb duo to another level of scrumptiousness!
+Bright, earthy, tangy, and sweet, the flavors of this Strawberry Rhubarb Cobbler are so happy together!
+Sweet strawberries and tangy rhubarb with hints of orange, crystallized ginger, and an earthy masa corn flour topping.
+This combination takes the traditional strawberry-rhubarb duo to another level of scrumptiousness!

-The cobbler topping is made with masa corn flour adding a kind of sweet earthiness that creates a succulent crustiness somewhere between a cobbler and a crumble.
-The rustic texture perfectly compliments the saucy filling.
-Fresh orange just makes it all vibrant and lively.
-Crystalized ginger is a perfect spice accompaniment to the fruit and just the right amount of brown sugar gives notes of caramel that compliments the rhubarb flavor without completely taming the tartness.
+Using masa corn flour for the cobbler topping creates a delicious crustiness somewhere between a cobbler and a crumble.
+The rustic texture perfectly complements the saucy filling.
+Fresh orange makes it all vibrant and lively.
+Crystallized ginger is a perfect spice accompaniment to the fruit, and just the right amount of brown sugar gives notes of caramel that complement the rhubarb flavor without completely taming the tartness.

 main ingredients for the cobbler are rhubarb, strawberries, orange, ginger and masa marina